Quantized Hall drift in a frequency-encoded photonic Chern insulator: Results

-{\em Extraction of the Berry curvature -- } These transmission measurements further allow performing a full tomography of the eigenmodes across the BZ~\cite{pellerin_wave-function_2024}.
+These transmission measurements further allow performing a full tomography of the eigenmodes across the BZ~\cite{pellerin_wave-function_2024}.
 As the eigenmodes are linear combinations of CW and CCW modes but we measure the transmission along the CCW direction, the transmitted intensity is modulated in time at frequency $\delta$ and, for each time bin in the BZ, the phase of this beating exactly follows the azimuthal angle $\phi_{\textbf{k}}$ in Eq.~\ref{eq:wavefunction}.
-The polar angle $\theta_{\textbf{k}}$ indicating the eigenmodes' relative weight on the $\ket{a,b}$ sublattices is extracted from the intensity ratio between the two bands (see Methods).
+The polar angle $\theta_{\textbf{k}}$ indicating the eigenmodes' relative weight on the $\ket{a,b}$ sublattices is extracted from the intensity ratio between the two bands (see Appendix C).

-The experimentally extracted values of $\phi_{\textbf{k}},\theta_{\textbf{k}}$ across the BZ can be plotted on a Bloch sphere (Fig. \ref{fig:berry_phase} (a)-(e)).
+The experimentally extracted values of $\phi_{\textbf{k}},\theta_{\textbf{k}}$ across the BZ can be plotted on a Bloch sphere (Fig.~\ref{fig:berry_phase} (a)-(e)).
 For the case of graphene (a), the lower band's eigenstates $\ket{\psi_{\textbf{k}}^{(+)}}$ stays confined to the vicinity of the equator, as expected for $h_z=0$.
 For hBN (b), the evolution is shifted to the northern hemisphere evidencing the effect of the constant mass term $h_z=\Delta/2$.
-For Haldane lattices with $\phi_h=\pm\pi/2$ (c)-(d), the situation is drastically different: the opposite sign of the mass term $h_z(\textbf{k})$ between $K$ and $K'$ makes $\ket{\psi_{\textbf{k}}^{(+)}}$ explore the full Bloch sphere, indicating a non-trivial topology.
+For Haldane-like lattices with $\phi_h=\pm\pi/2$ (c)-(d), the situation is drastically different: the opposite sign of the mass term $h_z(\textbf{k})$ between $K$ and $K'$ makes $\ket{\psi_{\textbf{k}}^{(+)}}$ explore the full Bloch sphere, indicating a non-trivial topology.
 The trajectory on the Bloch sphere is reversed when switching the sign of $\phi_h$.
 When we add a constant mass term $\Delta>\sqrt{3}J'$ (e), the Bloch sphere is no longer entirely covered.

 In order to quantitatively assess the bands' topology, we take profit of this tomography to extract the value of the Berry curvature across the entire BZ~\cite{gianfrate_measurement_2020}.
 To do this, we use the technique developed in Ref.~\cite{fukui_chern_2005} for discretized BZs.
 The result is plotted below each Bloch sphere and the associated Chern number, extracted by summing $\Omega_{\textbf{k}}$ over the BZ, is indicated in the corner.